butlersh/butlersh/docs/introduction.md

 title: Introduction
 ---

-Butlersh is a server management tool. {% .lead %}
+ButlerShell is a server management tool. {% .lead %}

 {% quick-links %}

-{% quick-link title="Installation" icon="installation" href="/docs/installation" description="Step-by-step guides to setting up butlersh CLI on servers." /%}
+{% quick-link title="Installation" icon="installation" href="/docs/installation" description="Step-by-step guides to setting up the butler CLI on a server." /%}

 {% /quick-links %}

 ---

-## What is Butlersh?
+## What is ButlerShell?

 Butlersh is a server management command line tool, currently written in bash.
 It's done complicated things behind the sense, so you can manage your servers more easily via fluent commands.